Sima Jun (prince): Life during the Jin era

 In February 266, Sima Zhao's son Sima Yan accepted Cao Huan's abdication and founded the Jin dynasty.
 Sima Jun was then made Prince of Ruyin on 9 February, with a fiefdom of 10000 households.

 In December 268 or January 269, Eastern Wu forces led by Ding Feng and Zhuge Jing attacked Hefei.
-As General Who Pacifies the East, Sima Jun was able to fend them off.
+As General Who Pacifies the East, (Note: This post is of significance to the Sima clan as Sima Zhao himself had held the post (per vol.76 of Zizhi Tongjian).)
+Sima Jun was able to fend them off.

 On 27 August 270, Sima Jun was appointed Grand General Who Guards The West and Chief Controller of Yong, Liang and the other western provinces, and he was tasked in protecting Guanzhong, replacing his elder brother Sima Liang.

 After the initial failed attempts of the Jin court at quelling Tufa Shujineng's rebellion, Sima Jun focused his soldiers on agriculture in Guanzhong.
 In September or October 274, rebels from Liang attacked Jincheng again, but Sima Jun defeated them and killed one of their leaders, Qiwenni (乞文泥).
 In 275, he campaigned against Shujineng and defeated his forces, killing 3,000 rebels.

 Later that year, when Sima Jun was ordered to lead 7,000 soldiers to strengthen the garrison in Liang, Shujineng, Houdanbo (侯彈勃) and their followers planned to raid the military-agricultural colonies in Guanzhong in his absence.
 However, his subordinate, Wen Yang, led a combined force from Liang, Qin and Yong to threaten the rebels.
 Shujineng sent Houdanbo and twenty tribesmen to submit to Jin, each sending their sons as hostages.
 Wen Yang also received the surrender of 200,000 tribal people from Anding, Beidi and Jincheng including the chieftains Jikeluo (吉軻羅), Houjinduo (侯金多) and Rejiong (熱冏).
 In c.June 276, Sima Jun campaigned against the northern "Hu" (北胡) and killed one of their leaders, Tudun (吐敦).
-About six months later, in c.December, Sima Jun was promoted to Senior General Who Attacks the West.
+About six months later, (Note: The 2nd year of the Xian'ning era had a leap 9th month.) in c.December, Sima Jun was promoted to Senior General Who Attacks the West.